Excerpts - Nine Minutes Eleven Seconds - Chapter 1

 “I may take you up on that.”

 “Madison, Know doesn’t pick new hires out of a hat.
 You got this job for a reason, just like me.
 Besides, I heard you were a Psych major – E.A.
-Four will be a piece of cake.
+One will be a piece of cake.
 Just don’t start psychoanalyzing any of us and you’ll do fine.”

 Madison cracked a smile, “I won’t; I promise.”
 She regarded her new co-worker, “Hey, thanks for making me feel welcome.”